 Choosing the right boiler for your home is essential.
 You need to choose a boiler that is the right size, the right type and is installed correctly in the right position.
 But to get the most out of any boiler, you also need to understand the boiler controls.
 These will determine a range of factors including the temperature of the hot water and heating, and the timing of the heating system.
-But what are the Worcester Bosch boiler controls?
-Well, here at Mark Vernon, we are Worcester Bosch boiler experts.
-And this is our guide to everything you should know about controls for your boiler.
+But what are the different Worcester Bosch boiler controls?
+And what do you need to know about these?

 For Worcester Bosch boilers, there are a number of different controls to consider.
 These include:

 - The boiler programmer- This is usually found on the front of the boiler, and is a system that allows you to set your heating and sometimes hot water, to switch on and off, at different times and on different days of the week.
 This doesn’t allow the temperature of the heating to adjust to the temperature of the room, or to changes to your schedule.